U.S. seeks release of activists who probed factory making Ivanka Trump shoes

-WASHINGTON The U.S. State Department called on Monday for the immediate release of three labour rights activists who conducted an investigation into a Chinese company making Ivanka Trump-branded shoes.
+WASHINGTON (Reuters) - The U.S. State Department called on Monday for the immediate release of three labour rights activists who conducted an investigation into a Chinese company making Ivanka Trump-branded shoes.

 China Labor Watch, a New York-based advocacy group, said last month one activist was arrested and two were missing after probing conditions at factories that produce shoes for the daughter of U.S. President Donald Trump and other Western brands.